-As part of that work our NatureWatch volunteers help search for threatened species such as the Golden Sun Moth and Striped Legless Lizard, making an important contribution to nature conservation in Victoria.
+As part of that work our volunteers help search for threatened species such as the elusive Golden Sun Moth, Growling Grass Frog and very rare Plains Yam Daisies, making an important contribution to nature conservation in Victoria.

-Our grassland threatened species project takes place from September to January and is an excellent way for you to contribute to understanding these important species.
+Our grassland threatened species project takes place from September to January and is an excellent way volunteers can contribute to understanding these important species.

-The project has been developed with Biosis Research, Victoria University, Merri Creek Management Committee and Parks Victoria.
+The project has been developed with Biosis Research, City of Whittlesea and Merri Creek Management Committee.

 Using roof tiles as a survey tool 32 eager VNPA volunteers ventured into Iramoo Wildlife Reserve in Melbourne's western suburbs in the spring of 2010 searching for threatened Striped Legless Lizards.

 The study followed previous research on this curious animal that had taken place in the same area more than a decade ago in an attempt to better understand the longevity of this species and how it uses the grasslands of the area.

 This report presents the results of a NatureWatch Growling Grass Frog community monitoring event at the City of Whittlesea Quarry, Epping, in January 2011.

 It is part of the VNPA's grasslands community monitoring project, run by the association's NatureWatch program and developed to monitor threatened species in grasslands and involve the community in gathering much needed data.